-I'm an Orange contract customer and preferred to remain one, as the connection at home and work is good, and the month-long switching hassle's worth avoiding.
-Yet Orange's packages aren't the market's cheapest
+I was an Orange (now EE) customer and preferred to remain one, as the connection at home and work was good.
+Yet Orange's packages weren't the market's cheapest.

 Martin: "Hi, you have a price match promise.
-Three offers 500 inclusive cross-network minutes,” (ie calling other mobile networks) ”for £30/month, yet I'm paying that for just 200 minutes with you."
+Three offers 500 inclusive cross-network minutes, (ie, calling other networks) for £30/month, yet I'm paying that for just 200 minutes with you."